Backing up and Restoring Cisco Unified Communications Manager

 • IM and Presence Configuration Files (CUP)

-Before starting with the activities you must have access to an SFTP server which will be used to configure a network storage location.
-The SFTP path must exist before you create the backup.
-The account that is used to access the SFTP server must have write permission for the selected path.
-The SFTP protocol is SSH file transfer protocol and this is the only option that is supported as a destination device in DRS.
-There are third party applications which can provide you this feature but probably the easiest way is to bring up a Linux box and to enable SSH on it.
+Before starting with the activities, you must have access to an SFTP server, which will be used to configure a network storage location.
+The SFTP path must exist before you create the backup, and the account that is used to access the SFTP server must have write permission for the selected path.

 Activity Procedure

-Complete these steps:
+Complete the following steps:

 1. Login to the CUCM with your credentials.